drtinaz/external-devices/README.md

+This installs a service that will provide virtual switches for venus os that can be displayed on gui v2.
+This has been tested on Cerbo GX but most likely can also be used on Ekrano or raspi.
+Node red is not required, allowing this service to be installed on regular os versions.

 ************ INSTALL USING KEVINS SETUP HELPER **************
 1. Install Kevins setup helper ( https://github.com/kwindrem/SetupHelper )
 3. From the package manager menu click on inactive packages and click 'new' at the top